MicrosoftDocs/bot-docs/articles/v4sdk/migration/net-v3-as-skill.md

 In this article, each v3 bot is updated to act as a skill.
 A v4 skill consumer is included, so that you can test the converted bots as skills.

 - The **EchoBot** echoes back messages it receives.
 As a skill, it _completes_ when it receives an "end" or "stop" message.
+  The echo bot is based on the v3 **Bot Builder Echo Bot** project template.
 - The **PizzaBot** walks a user through ordering a pizza.
 As a skill, it sends the user's order back to the parent when finished.
 - The **SimpleSandwichBot** walks a user through ordering a sandwich.
 As a skill, it sends the user's order back to the parent when finished.

 Also, a v4 skill consumer, the **SimpleRootBot**, demonstrates how to consume the skills and allows you to test them.

+## Convert each v3 bot to a skill

 To convert an existing bot to a skill bot takes just a few steps, as outlined in the next couple sections.
 For more in-depth information, see [about skills](../skills-conceptual.md).

-## Create Azure resources for the bots

-Bot-to-bot authentication requires that each participating bot has a valid app ID and password.

-1. Create a Bot Channels Registration for all 4 bots.
-1. Record the app ID and password for each one.

-## Convert each v3 bot to a skill

-For each v3 bot, you will:

 - Update the bot's configuration file to set the bot's app ID and password and to add an _allowed callers_ property.
 - Add claims validation.
 This will restrict access to the skill so that only users or your root bot can access the skill.